piaodazhu/AcademicTeamManager/README.md

 # AcademicTeamManager - ATM
 A academic team management system, which can be used for making academic discussion plan and team status visualization, written in Go and Vue3.

-> [Demo is available here](https://piaodazhu.github.io/) Due to legal restrictions, the front-end part of this demo is deployed on Github Pages, and you **must set your browser to allow unsafe content** in order to experience it properly.
+> [Demo is available here](https://piaodazhu.github.io/) Due to legal restrictions, the front-end part of this demo is deployed on Github Pages, and you **must set your Edge browser to allow unsafe content** in order to experience it properly, and Safari is not able to set this.

 # Environment Requirement